BofA Securities slashes price target on Colgate-Palmolive Company [CL] – find out why.

 BofA Securities have made an estimate for Colgate-Palmolive Company shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on October 05, 2021.
 While these analysts kept the previous recommendation, Deutsche Bank raised their target price from $84 to $86.
 The new note on the price target was released on September 20, 2021, representing the official price target for Colgate-Palmolive Company stock.
 Previously, the target price had yet another raise to $95, while UBS analysts kept a Buy rating on CL stock.
 On June 09, 2021, analysts increased their price target for CL shares from 80 to 95.

-Colgate-Palmolive Company [CL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.87.
-With this latest performance, CL shares dropped by -0.29% in over the last four-week period, additionally sinking by -5.13% over the last 6 months – not to mention a drop of -4.34% in the past year of trading.
+Colgate-Palmolive Company [CL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.98.
+With this latest performance, CL shares dropped by -1.53% in over the last four-week period, additionally sinking by -4.77% over the last 6 months – not to mention a drop of -4.78% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Colgate-Palmolive Company [CL] shares currently have an operating margin of +23.74 and a Gross Margin at +60.31.
 Colgate-Palmolive Company’s Net Margin is presently recorded at +16.36.